by Enver Masud

 The Pentagon crash may be the only commercial airline crash in modern history in which most of the available evidence has been withheld from the public.
 Reporters on the scene were “handcuffed and dragged away” (DoD News Briefing, September 12, 2001).

-Posted by Enver Masud on Sep 8 2011, With 0 Reads, Filed under Of Interest.
+Posted by GPD on September 8, 2011, With 1993 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.